JPMorgan Chase profits jump 52% amid banking turmoil

 JPMorgan grew deposits by $37 billion during the quarter, up to $2.4 trillion.
 Deposits at big banks had been falling for several quarters as consumers spent down their pandemic savings and businesses tapped into their stored cash to pay bills.
 But with the collapse of Silicon Valley Bank and Signature Bank in March, businesses have been withdrawing their funds from smaller banks and moving them into the larger banks, which are considered “too big to fail” and have an implicit government backstop.

+In a call with reporters, JPMorgan Chief Financial Officer Jeremy Barnum said most of the new deposits flowed into new business and company bank accounts opened in the past month.
+The new deposits reversed the flow of deposits exiting the bank for several quarters.

+“What crisis?,” analysts at UBS titled their report after JPMorgan, Wells and PNC reported their results.

 JPMorgan and CEO Jamie Dimon have been the industry’s go-to problem solvers for banking issues for years now.
 After the failure of Silicon Valley Bank and Signature Bank, JPMorgan helped put together a consortium of other big banks to keep First Republic Bank from being next to fail.
-The group of banks put $30 billion in uninsured deposits into the bank, which appears to have at least bought First Republic some time to repair its balance sheet and maybe find a buyer.
+The group of banks put $30 billion in uninsured deposits into First Republic, which appears to have at least bought the midsize bank some time to repair its balance sheet and maybe find a buyer.

-“Our years of investment and innovation, vigilant risk and controls framework, and fortress balance sheet allowed us to produce these returns, and also act as a pillar of strength in the banking system and stand by our clients during a period of heightened volatility and uncertainty,” Dimon said in a statement.
+“The U.S. economy continues to be on generally healthy footings — consumers are still spending and have strong balance sheets, and businesses are in good shape.
+However, the storm clouds that we have been monitoring for the past year remain on the horizon, and the banking industry turmoil adds to these risks,” Dimon said in a statement.

+JPMorgan continued to benefit from consumers switching from saving to spending.
+Credit card spending rose 13% from a year earlier, and more customers are now keeping a balance instead of paying off their credit cards, so the bank is making money from processing the transactions as well as the interest off the balances.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.